agnesoft/agdb/agdb_web/pages/en-US/docs/references/server.md

 file # file based database only, no memory caching, reading/writing from/to disk
 ```

 It is possible to add an existing database to the server.
 Move the db file to the server data folder and run `/api/v1/db/{owner}/{db}/add` API as if you were creating a new database with the db's name.
 If the file exists it will be added rather than created.
-Similarly you can remove database (instead of deleting it) from the server with `/api/v1/db/{owner}/{db}/remove` API that will disassociate the db from the server which you can then move and use elsehwere.
+Similarly, you can remove database (instead of deleting it) from the server with `/api/v1/db/{owner}/{db}/remove` API that will disassociate the db from the server which you can then move and use elsewhere.

 ### Database Users

-Each database is scoped to one user (owner) who can excercise full control over it.
+Each database is scoped to one user (owner) who can exercise full control over it.
 The owner can add more users (they must exist on the server) to the database including admin level users with one of three roles:

 ```yaml
 read # can only run immutable exec queries